 The annual Spirit of the Land Festival held in Lockhart, NSW, Australia, was that community's way of helping lift spirits after a severe drought.
-Out of hardship has come what is now a four day event.
+Out of hardship has come what is now a two day event.

 Manawatu's woes are comparatively few.
 Our festival brings together “neighbours” who drive an hour just to see each other.
 It’s a chance to showcase rural imaginations, to get everyone thinking about more than commodity prices and weather.